Producer and Director

 For the International Tchaikovsky Competition Mr. Starr directed 15 evenings of live concert broadcasts and webcasts from Saint Petersburg, Russia including the Winners’ Gala Concert with Valery Gergiev and the Mariinsky Orchestra.
 Other broadcasts featured Nikolay Alexeev conducting the Saint Petersburg Philharmonic and Michael Francis leading the Chamber Orchestra of the Mariinsky Theatre.

 Jason Starr’s documentary Of Love, Death and Beyond – Exploring Mahler’s “Resurrection” Symphony (2011) narrated by Thomas Hampson, premiered at festivals and special screenings in Hamburg, Vienna, Montréal, Toronto, New York, Philadelphia and Los Angeles, and was broadcast on select PBS stations.
-It will be shown on Monday, May 16, 2016 at 6:30pm in the Canyon Theater at the Boulder Public Library main branch.
+The film was shown during MahlerFest XXIX in the Canyon Theater at the Boulder Public Library main branch.
 It is now in worldwide broadcast and DVD distribution.

 The first film in the Mahler documentary cycle, What the Universe Tells Me: Unraveling the Mysteries of Mahler’s Third Symphony narrated by Oscar nominee and Emmy Award-winner Stockard Channing, won the 2004 Maui Film Festival “Visionary Filmmaker Award” and was an official selection of the 2005 Montréal International Festival of Films.